git-no/5pj-home-hugo-netlify/site/content/_index.md

     educated or need educations, you'll find help and support and personal assistance.
 products:
-  - text: 'Try our consulting and contact us. '
+  - text: "Try our consulting and contact us. "
 values:
   heading: Our values
   text: >-